WimLeflere/cpp-papers/string_contains_function.md

 if (str.contains(substr))
 	std::cout << "found!" << '\n';
 ```
+The proposed change would improve teachability of C++ for beginners as the `contains` function better matches the intention of the programmer.
+And because it is a simpler construct to write and remember than using `find`.

 ### 2.3.
 Three string checking Musketeers
 The string `contains` function would complete the three string checking musketeers, together with the string prefix and suffix check, `starts_with` and `ends_with` [<sup>6</sup>](#string_checks).